Farlwastaken/nms-2.0-v1.2.1/README.md

 ## Flowchart of app-to-smart-box Connection Handshake
 ![Flowchart](nms2/documentation/extras/Flowchart.png)

-## How to install and run this Network Management Software (NMS) using Docker Hub
+## How to install and run the NMS using Docker Hub

 The easiest way is to read the NMS 2.0 Documentation slides and follow the Demo Videos found in the "documentation" folder, but in short: